Schedule of Rates and Dues – Effective as of 1 January 2026

 Water delivered from pier/quayside – according to the flow meter of AIP:

-The minimum fee for connection and access to electricity is based on 20 kWh per month.
+The minimum fee for connection and access to water is based on 20 tons per month.

 Electricity charges for up to 350A connection: